poolup-devs/poolup_backend/README.md

 **return value**

-200 OK status with an array of rides that the user with the username had in the past (before current date&time)
+200 status with an array of rides that the user with the username had in the past (before current date&time)

 ---